qutech/qtune/README.md

 ##Getting Started
 See example_setup.md for a detailed tutorial

-##Deployment
+##Features

+###Storage
-All classes except for the experiment are serialized and stored in an HDF5 library.
-They can be reinitialized at any point during the tuning.
+After each iteration of the Autotuner, the full state of all classes except for the experiment is serialized and stored in an HDF5 library.
+The full state of the program can be reinitialized from any iteration.
 This way, the program can be set back to any point during the tuning.
 The **History** class additionally saves all relevant information for the evaluation of the performance.
 The **History** class can plot the gradients, last fits, control and target parameters.

+###Logging
 The program is logging its activity and the user can chose how detailed the logging describes the current activity by setting the log level.
 For realtime plotting of parameters and gradients, the user can  couple the **History** and the **Autotuner** to the GUI.
 The GUI automatically stores the program data in the HDF5 library and lets the user